 Also a real estate development, the dream of owning a piece of a vineyard can be a reality at Vinedos San Miguel.
 In 2013 they began making wine and have continued to expand their vineyard and wine selection.

-Incorporating a tasting room, cellar, crush production area, restaurant, shop and meeting space, their new modern winery that just opened in October.
+Their modern winery incorporates a tasting room, cellar, crush production area, restaurant, shop and meeting space.
 Other projects in the works are a hotel and wellness spa.
 Vinedos San Miguel plans to be the ultimate winery experience in Central Mexico.

 The wines they are producing on their 90 hectares include Cabernet Sauvignon, Merlot, Malbec, a white blend of Chardonnay, Semillon and Sauvignon Blanc and Rose blend.